Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/windows-ad.md

-# Login with Windows active directory
+# Login with Windows Active Directory

-You can log in to Klaw using the Windows credentials configured in the Windows active directory.
+You can log in to Klaw using the Windows credentials configured in the Windows Active Directory.

-Before you can proceed with using your Windows Active directory credentials, you need to make the following configurations in the `application.properties` file in the Klaw Core module.
+Before you can proceed with using your Windows Active Directory credentials, you need to make the following configurations in the `application.properties` file in the Klaw Core module.

 1. Configure the authentication type by setting the value to `ad` in the following property: